 There’s also a few types of entrepreneurs that drop shipping isn’t for:

-Brand-Centric Entrepreneur – Building a long-term sustainable brand is difficult but the rewards can be incredible worthwhile.
-However, building a brand while utilizing the drop shipping method is exponentially more difficult as there is so many elements of the entire customer experience that you won’t be able to control.
-For example, many times you may find out that after a customer has purchased something from you, it’s sold out with your drop shipper.
+Brand-Centric Entrepreneur – Building a long-term sustainable brand is difficult but the rewards can be incredibly worthwhile.
+However, building a brand while utilizing the drop shipping business model is exponentially more difficult as there are so many elements of the entire customer experience that you won’t be able to control.
+For example, many times you may find out that after a customer has purchased something from you it’s sold out with your drop shipper.
 This leaves you in the bad position of trying to coordinate between your customer and your drop shipper and can become a really poor experience for your customer.
 Another point to keep in mind is because you’re not shipping the product yourself you don’t have any control over the experience of your customer receiving the package.
-Almost 100% of the of time, it’s going to be the product in a big brown box with packing peanuts.
+Almost 100% of the of time it’s going to be the product in a big brown box with packing peanuts.
 You need to ask yourself if that’s the experience you want your customers to have.
 Finally, because you don’t ship the products yourself you don’t own the relationship with the shipping companies.
 When something does go wrong and your customer doesn’t receive the package you can’t simple call UPS and get the situation corrected.
 You need to coordinate this with a busy account rep which could take days to sort out, again, leaving your customer with a bitter taste in their mouth.